Chief engineer

-A chief engineer, commonly referred to as "ChEng" or "Chief", is the most senior engine officer of an engine department on a ship, typically a merchant ship, and holds overall leadership and the responsibility of that department..Chief engineer's rank is equivalent to the rank of a ship's captain.
+A chief engineer, commonly referred to as "Chief" or "ChEng", is the most senior licensed mariner (engine officer) of an engine department on a ship, typically a merchant ship, and holds overall leadership and the responsibility of that department.
+In rank, a chief engineer is equivalent to the rank of a ship's captain.
 As a person who holds one of the most senior roles on the ship, they must have excellent communication and leadership skills.
 They will be expected to regularly work alongside other crew members and external consultants, and most importantly, provide guidance to their team.

-To be a chief engineer, an engineer must attain a chief engineer's license appropriate to the tonnage, power rating, and type of ship that they are employed on.
+To be a chief engineer, an engineer must attain a chief engineer's license appropriate to the tonnage, power rating, and type of ship the engineer is employed on.
 A chief engineer is ultimately responsible for all operations and maintenance that has to do with any and all engineering equipment throughout the entire ship, and supervises all other engineering officer and engine ratings within the department.

+United Kingdom

+In the UK, chief engineers are under MSN 1857 (M+F) - UK Requirements for Engineer Officers and Engineer Operators.
+Chief engineers may be rated as Unlimited or for ships Less than 3,000 kW.

+To become a chief engineer in the UK, engineers must have either: